Leadership in Ministry Scholarship Programs

 The Leadership in Ministry Scholarships are designed to support deserving lay women and men who are seeking a master's degree in theology and ministry and are committed to serving in a leadership position.
 The goal is to make theological education and formation accessible to those who demonstrate a capacity for leadership.
 These scholarships are made available through generous grants and gifts made to CTU in support of lay education.
 Leadership in Ministry Scholarships cover tuition and do not apply to expenses related to books, room and board, fees, etc.

-Scholarship applications for the Arthur Vining Davis Foundation Scholarship are due by March 3, 2014.
+Scholarship applications for the Leadership in Ministry Scholarships were due by March 2, 2015.
 Be advised, however, that applicants must be admitted to CTU before this date.

 Eligibility for Leadership in Ministry Scholarships

 In the selection process for the Leadership in Ministry Scholarships, consideration will be given to candidates who are able to demonstrate experiences that point to their capacity for leadership.

 More specifically, to qualify for a Leadership in Ministry Scholarship, applicants must:

 - Have earned a Bachelor’s degree with a G.P.A. of normally 3.0/4.0 or above.

 - Have met all CTU admission requirements

 - Be admitted to a Master's Degree program at CTU.
 Please have the completed Application for Admission submitted to the Admissions Office by February 20, 2015 in order to allow enough time to process application.
 Applicants must be admitted to CTU before they will be considered for scholarship.
 These tuition scholarships are designed to assist in bringing in new students to CTU.

 - Complete the Leadership in Ministry Scholarship Program application and essays (see application PDF below)